The history of Liquorice is a long one, in fact, our hunter-gatherer ancestors would have also know of it and used it.

 The Middle Ages

-Dark times for some , but the crusaders and monks were bright enough to bring liquorice back to England.
+Dark times for some, but the crusaders and monks were bright enough to bring liquorice back to England.
+The history of Liquorice has arrived in the UK shores.

 Monks were recorded cultivating liquorice in the 16th century (think Tudors) in Pontefract.
 (Where?
 A town in West Yorkshire which gave its name to Liquorice delights)